bartak-v/gja/README.md

 ### Deploying .war files to Glassfish (Linux but it should work on Windows too)

-- The projects contain `.war`
+- The projects contain `.war` files that should be ready for deployment follow the next steps to deploy.

+- You can also build/compile the project yourself.
+Open the project folder in `Netbeans 16` and click `Run -> Clean and Build`.
+The resulting `.war` file should be in the target/ folder in the root of the project.

-- Download and install GlassFish 7 on your computer.
+- To correctly deploy the project, download and install GlassFish 7 on your computer.
 You can download it from the following link:
     <https://glassfish.java.net/download.html>

 - Once GlassFish is installed, start the domain.
 You can start the domain by running the following command (in the glassfish folder -> glassfish/bin):
-    `asadmin start-domain` - for this to work you have to have correctly set the JAVA_HOME environment variable to where you have your JDK installed.
+    `./asadmin start-domain` - for this to work you have to have correctly set the JAVA_HOME environment variable to where you have your JDK installed.
     We recommend using [Eclipse Temurin JDK 17.0.5+8](https://adoptium.net/temurin/releases/?version=17).
 JAVA_HOME should be set to ...example_jdk_path/bin

 - Next, open a web browser and navigate to the GlassFish Administration Console at the following URL: